QVCoding/Quran_Tester/README.md

  Potential updates: Use ayah timing data from qul.ai to show the exact ayah to keep pace.

 ---
 The code itself is primarily AI-written, but AI did not generate any of the actual Quranic text.
-The text on the page (description, labels, tooltips, instructions etc.) is human-written.
+The text on the page (description, labels, tooltips, instructions etc.) is primarily human-written (a human can use an em dash).